AlexNabokikh/nix-config/README.md

 ## Structure

 - `flake.nix`: The flake itself, defining inputs and outputs for NixOS, nix-darwin, and Home Manager configurations.
-- `hosts/`: NixOS and nix-darwin configurations for each machine
+- `hosts/`: NixOS and nix-darwin configurations for each machine (`energy`, `PL-OLX-KCGXHGK3PY`).
-- `home/`: Home Manager configurations for each machine
+- `home/`: Home Manager configurations for each user on each machine.
-- `files/`: Miscellaneous configuration files and scripts used across various applications and services
+- `files/`: Miscellaneous configuration files, scripts, avatars, and screenshots.
-- `modules/`: Reusable platform-specific modules
+- `modules/`: Reusable platform-specific modules:
-  - `nixos/`: NixOS-specific modules
+  - `nixos/`: NixOS-specific modules for system configuration.
-  - `darwin/`: macOS-specific modules
+  - `darwin/`: macOS-specific (nix-darwin) modules.
-  - `home-manager/`: User-space configuration modules
+  - `home-manager/`: User-space configuration modules for applications and services.
+- `overlays/`: Custom Nix overlays for package modifications or additions.
-- `flake.lock`: Lock file ensuring reproducible builds by pinning input versions
+- `flake.lock`: Lock file ensuring reproducible builds by pinning input versions.
-- `overlays/`: Custom Nix overlays for package modifications or additions

 ### Key Inputs

-- **nixpkgs**: Points to the `nixos-unstable` channel for access to the latest packages
+- **nixpkgs**: Points to the `nixos-unstable` channel for access to the latest packages.
-- **nixpkgs-stable**: Points to the `nixos-25.05` channel, providing stable NixOS packages
+- **nixpkgs-stable**: Points to the `nixos-25.05` channel for stable packages.
-- **home-manager**: Manages user-specific configurations, following the `nixpkgs` input (release-25.05)
+- **home-manager**: Manages user-specific configurations.
+- **darwin**: Enables nix-darwin for macOS system configuration.
-- **hardware**: Optimizes settings for different hardware configurations
+- **hardware**: Provides NixOS modules to optimize settings for different hardware.
-- **catppuccin**: Provides global Catppuccin theme integration
+- **catppuccin**: Provides global Catppuccin theme integration.
-- **nix-flatpak**: Provides declarative way to manage flatpaks
+- **nix-flatpak**: Provides a declarative way to manage Flatpaks.
-- **darwin**: Enables nix-darwin for macOS system configuration
+- **plasma-manager**: A declarative manager for the KDE Plasma desktop environment.

 ## Usage